Bommalattam: Background and history

-Bommalattam is a type of puppetry using inanimate objects, that originated in the region.
+Bommalattam is a type of puppetry, that originated in the region.
 While the origin of the art is uncertain, it has existed as an art form for years.

 Setup

 It uses various doll marionettes which are 1-3 ft tall and may weigh up to 10 kg.
 The puppets are manipulated by rods and strings attached to the heads, back, arms and legs.
-The puppets are made of light weight wood and are dressed in crafted costumes bulked up by paper stuffings to give a more rounded appearance.
+The puppets are made of lightweight wood and are dressed in crafted costumes bulked up by paper stuffings to give a more rounded appearance.
 The puppets are carefully crafted with prominent jewellery so that the edges are visible in the shadows.
 Puppeteers stand overhead in an area 4 ft high and 11 ft wide.

 The puppet staging area is created by stretching a black cloth over a bench and the puppets are operated behind a white screen illuminated by a lantern or oil lamps.
 The audience are seated in front of the screen with the screen literally separating the performers and audience, who are able to view the shadows of the puppets which are operated by the puppeteers.
 The puppeteers wear bells which are sounded along with the movements with background music played by traditional instruments such as cymbals, harmonium and mridangam.